michlinks/mthree---Java-SQL/3. Vending Machine/README.md

 - Dependency Injection
 - Spring Framework utilisation
 - Custom Exceptions
-- Introduction of DTOs and DAOs to create an MVC pattern
+- Introduction of DTOs and DAOs to support the use of an MVC pattern